Marc Brandel

-Marc Brandel (28 March 1919 – 16 November 1994) was an English writer of plays, screenplays, and novels.
-He began life as Marcus James Beresford.
+Marc Brandel (né Marcus James Beresford; 28 March 1919 – 16 November 1994) was an English writer who was primarily known for his work of plays, screenplays, and novels.

 Early life

+Brandel was born Marcus James Beresford on 28 March 1919 in London, United Kingdom, the youngest of three sons, to John Davys Beresford (1873–1947), a writer originally from Castor, Northamptonshire, and his second wife Beatrice Auford Beresford (née Roskams; 1880–1975), from Bristol.
+His brothers were; John Tristram Beresford (born 1914) and Aden Noel Beresford (born 1917).

-The youngest of the three sons of the writer J. D. Beresford and his second wife, Beatrice Auford Roskams, he was educated at "various schools in France, Switzerland, and England".
+He was educated at "various schools in France, Switzerland, and England".
 After a year at St Catherine's College, Cambridge (1937–1938), he dropped out, and at the age of nineteen migrated to the United States, where he worked as a commercial sculptor until his first novel was published.

-Brandel's brothers John Tristram and Aden Noel Beresford were five and two years older than him respectively.
 At the time of the census of 1921, the family was living at White House, East Claydon, Buckinghamshire, with three servants living in and with two visitors, the illustrator Alan Odle and his wife the novelist Dorothy Richardson.

 By using the unusual names Marcus and Tristram for his sons, J. D. Beresford appears to have claimed kinship with the Beresfords of Colerain and Waterford.

-An undated diary entry by the American artist Clifford Wright (1919–1999) claims that Brandel was taken to the US by a secretary of Neville Chamberlain, stole $1,000 from him, and fled to Mexico.
+An undated diary entry by the American artist Clifford Wright (1919–1999) claims that Brandel was taken to the U.S. by a secretary of Neville Chamberlain, stole $1,000 from him, and fled to Mexico.

 Career

 For his first book, Rain Before Seven (1945), Brandel first used his pen-name.
 He went on to write ten more published novels and some 150 television plays.
 His stage play "The Man Who Let It Rain" was first presented in 1964 at the Theatre Royal, Covent Garden, and has been produced by several television play series.
 His screenplays included work for the BBC and ITV, and he was a screenwriter for many American and British television series, including The Alfred Hitchcock Hour, Kraft Television Theatre, The Three Investigators, Playhouse 90, Honey West, Barnaby Jones and Fantasy Island.
 He was also a journalist, writing for Atlantic Monthly, The New York Times, Colliers, and Cosmopolitan.

+By the 1970s, writing for television was highly paid.
+In Britain, £1,000 was a typical payment for a script, about ten times as much as the advance for a novel.

 Brandel's children’s book Mine of Lost Days was inspired by the Cappaghglass copper mine and illustrated by his friend John Verling.

 His book The Lizards Tail was filmed as The Hand (1981).

 In the 1980s, Brandel wrote some works of juvenile detective fiction in the Three Investigators series.
 His last novel, A Life of Her Own, is about a woman stalked by the father of her daughter.